ray-project/ray/doc/source/serve/monitoring.md

 ```

 See the
-{ref}`Ray Metrics documentation <ray-metrics>` for more details, including instructions for scraping these metrics using Prometheus.
+[Ray Metrics documentation](ray-metrics) for more details, including instructions for scraping these metrics using Prometheus.